Voices from Afghanistan: a serviceman, a veteran and an historian reflect on the 20-year war

 “If people in the United States had understood the history of Afghanistan from the beginning, I think we would have been a lot more wary about committing to a long-term military engagement there.”

-For us, the mission to find those responsible for September 11th and prevent future terrorist attacks was the beginning of a 20-year war.
-But for Afghanistan, it was another battle in an ongoing, generational, civil war.
+For America, the mission to find those responsible for September 11th and prevent future terrorist attacks was the beginning of a 20-year war.
+But for Afghanistan, it was yet another battle in an ongoing, generational, civil war.